vm-123-prog/SwiftNav/README.md

   </picture>
 </p>

 **SwiftNav's business search functionality** is a sophisticated tool designed to elevate user experience through its intuitive and advanced features.
 Users are empowered to effortlessly explore various business categories **by entering both the business name and a specific location**.
 This **dual-input mechanism** ensures precise and tailored results.
 The application employs cutting-edge algorithms to swiftly identify and present relevant establishments, be it petrol stations, cinemas, or any specified business type, within the designated geographical area.
+On clicking a particular business in the list, we can explore more about it in Google Maps

 ## Programmatical Aspects